 It all depends on your requirements.

 Let’s take an example of a popular game known as Far Cry 5.
-In order to install this game on your system, you will need 40 GB of storage space.
+To install this game on your system, you will need 40 GB of storage space.
 You can easily go to the official website of any game and check the system requirements.
 Then, take your final decision whether you want to go for a 500GB, 1TB, or 2TB SSD.

 If you are an occasional gamer who plays games in your free time, 500 GB SSD will be enough for you.
 But, if you want to take your gaming journey to a professional level or if you are already doing it, just invest your money in high-quality and high-storage devices.